Upstairs, Downstairs

 The budget did not stretch to anything as elaborate as battle scenes, so the various war jobs held by the members of the household are used to relate the experiences of the conflict.
 Location work is scarce but is very well mounted, such as the scenes of a hospital train arriving at Charing Cross in Women shall not Weep.
 We also get to see the field hospital in France where Georgina is working as a nurse - this is the furthest that the series ever got from 165 Eaton Place.

-Only the episode News from the Front is slightly below par, being somewhat slower and less dramatic than the other twelve segments, but this is a small complaint.
+Only the episode News from the Front is slightly below par, being somewhat slower and less dramatic than the other 12 segments, but this is a small complaint.

 For a legend/key to the episode guide click here.